hsfzxjy/albu/README.md

 # albu
-A nearly-free web photo album hosted on Qiniu Cloud and Aliyun Lambda.
+A nearly-free digital photo album hosted on Tencent COS and Aliyun Lambda.